openmindculture/wp_template/README.md

 - The theme in a subdirectory of `/themes` will be rebuilt when `/src` files have changed.
 - Use (S)CSS and write verbose code in `/src`.
-  - (TODO: remove SCSS from deffault setup, replace with CSS next syntax using [PostCSS](https://postcss.org))
+  - (TODO: remove SCSS from default setup, replace with CSS next syntax using [PostCSS](https://postcss.org))
+  - (TODO: configure PostCSS to support native CSS nesting and other upcoming features, to be exported to compatible fallbacks)
+  - (TODO: add PHP configuration to remove unnecessary bloat and cargo code like wp-emoji or jQuery)
 - Add or configure other build tools, like minifying or transpiling if needed.
 - Create a zip archive of that subdirectory to export the theme to another WordPress installation.